rjspencer/docs/theming.md

 ### jQuery
 Include the latest version of jQuery on the page via Google's CDN.

+v
-*Note: this variable will eventually support defining a specific version to grab from Google*
+:	use this parameter if you want to include a specific version from Google

 ### jPlayer
 Include the jPlayer JavaScript library.
 Requires that {jQuery} is also included and comes before the {jPlayer} variable.